nestybox/sysbox/docs/troubleshoot.md

 }
 ```

-2) From the host, run the failing test via the sysvisor-runc `make integration` target:
+2) From the host, run the failing test via the sysbox-runc `make integration` target:

 ```
 make integration TESTPATH=/mounts.bats